Header Banner

 Editing out unwanted objects, people, and distractions from your photos just got a lot easier on your iPhone, iPad, or Mac.
 Before, you would have to use apps like Google Photos or Snapseed to erase background distractions or perform spot healing, but it's now a native feature in Apple's Photos app for iOS, iPadOS, and macOS.

-Apple's built-in distraction eraser in Photos — called Clean Up — is available on iOS 18.1, iPadOS 18.1, and macOS Sequoia 15.1 and later, all released on Oct.
-28. However, it only works on devices that support Apple Intelligence.
+Apple's built-in distraction eraser in Photos — called Clean Up — first appeared on Oct.
+28, 2024, with the release of iOS 18.1, iPadOS 18.1, and macOS Sequoia 15.1.
+However, it only works on devices that support Apple Intelligence.
 For iPhone, that means the iPhone 15 Pro, iPhone 15 Pro Max, or any iPhone 16 series model.
 For iPad, it works on the iPad mini (A17 Pro) and any iPad model with an M1 chip or newer.
 Your Mac will also need an M1 chip or newer.

 Designed for photos only, Clean Up lets you quickly remove or pixelate distracting elements, unwanted faces, and objects from your images without needing a third-party app.
 With the new feature, you can smooth out imperfections, erase photobombers, or subtly hide certain faces, making it simple to transform your pictures without leaving the Photos app.